-For six weeks (Monday, June 11- Friday, July 20, 2012) participants will join a community of investigators working under the supervision of practicing research scientists.
-More than 60 scientists who work in fields such as biology, chemistry, computer science, earth science, engineering, environmental science, mathematics, medicine, physics, and psychology will share their experiences as they and their research team direct students and teachers in research projects.
+For six weeks (Monday, June 9- Friday, July 18, 2014) participants will join a community of investigators working under the supervision of practicing research scientists.
+More than 60 scientists who work in fields such as biology, chemistry, computer science, earth science, engineering, environmental science, mathematics, medicine, physics, psychology and public health will share their experiences as they and their research team direct students and teachers in research projects.

-Activities include a research paper (presented at the end of the program), lectures by nationally-known scientists, career confabs, communications, and social activities.
+The main focus of this six-week program is to prepare and present a research paper.
+Additionally, lectures by nationally-known scientists, presentations concerning the higher education admissions process and social activities are held.
 Most of the STARS participants are rising seniors, although we do consider very outstanding rising junior level students.